verespej/please/README.md

 This is optional.
 It executes the command resulting from the request automatically.

 If you use this, be careful.
-Even though it has lightweight protection against destructive commands, there're many it doesn't prevent.
+Even though it has lightweight protection against destructive commands, there're infinite ways to create destructive commands.

-Add the following to your shell config (e.g. `~/.zshrc`, `~/.bashrc`, etc.)
+Add the following to your shell config (e.g. `~/.zshrc`, `~/.bashrc`, etc.):
 ```
-please() {
+pleasedo() {
   command_text=$(/usr/local/bin/please "$@") && {
     restricted_commands=(">" "bash" "chmod" "chown" "cp" "curl" "dd" "fdisk" "mkfs" "mv" "parted" "rm" "wget" "zsh")
     for restricted_command in "${restricted_commands[@]}"; do